 - Functional Analysis (21-640)

 - Model Theory (21-603)

 - Differential Equations (21-632)

-A student must pass four basic examinations by the beginning of the third year of studies (this includes the examinations at the beginning of the third year).
-A student who has not passed four basic examinations by this time will be supported for the autumn semester of the third year, but will generally not be retained in the program beyond that semester.
+A student should pass four basic examinations by the beginning of the fourth semester of their studies (this includes the examinations at the beginning of the fourth semester).
+A student who has not passed four basic examinations by this time will be placed on academic probation.
+A student who does not pass four exams by the beginning of the fifth semester of studies, will be supported for the fifth semester, but will generally not be retained in the program beyond that semester.

-Students are required to complete at least six additional courses in mathematics beyond those covering their basic examinations.
+Students are required to complete at least six additional courses in mathematics, each with grade B− or better, beyond those covering their basic examinations.
 Typically these are graduate courses in the department, at level 700 or above.
-Other choices of courses may be made, inside or outside the department, subject in all cases to approval by the department head.
+Other choices of courses may be made, inside or outside the department, subject in all cases to approval by the Department Head.